Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/azure-aad-auth-with-redis-py.md

 In this error scenario, the authentication was successful, but your registered user/service principal is not granted the RBAC permission to perform the action.
 To mitigate this error, navigate to your Azure Cache for Redis resource in the Azure portal.
 Confirm that:

-- In **RBAC Rules**, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
+- In **Data Access Configuration**, you've assigned the appropriate role (Owner, Contributor, Reader) to your user/service principal identity.
 - In the event you're using a custom role, ensure the permissions granted under your custom role include the one required for your target action.